braziljs/eloquente-javascript/09_regexp.md

 ### Numbers again

-{{index sign, "fractional number", syntax, minus, "plus character", exponent, "scientific notation", "period character"}}
+{{index sign, "fractional number", [syntax, number], minus, "plus character", exponent, "scientific notation", "period character"}}

 Write an expression that matches only JavaScript-style ((number))s.
 It must support an optional minus _or_ plus sign in front of the number,